bokand/page-collection/README.md

 However, links like this have usability issues that would be more easily addressed with a new scheme:

 * Users of plaintext communication apps (e.g. instant messaging, e-mail, etc.) often rely on the app “linkifying” a plaintext URI so the recipient can open it with a click.
 This doesn't happen for `data:` URIs.
 While a new scheme will also require updates in such apps to support linkification, `uri-list:` is less flexible than `data:`, making this more straightforward for linkifier software.
 * `data:` URIs can contain any kind of data, including executable script.
-Users can (and should) be weary of clicking such links.
+Users can (and should) be wary of clicking such links.
 Promoting such links might unintentionally train users to be more trusting of potentially unsafe `data:` links.
 * Because `data:` URIs can be dangerous, they’re explicitly blocked in certain contexts.
 For example, most web browsers block `data:` URIs in anchor links.
 Some browsers block HTTP redirects to `data:` URIs.
 Basing security restrictions on a `data:`'s media type seems unappealing.
 * The `text/uri-list` media type uses newlines as a delimiter and accepts comments, making for messier links.
 A `uri-list:` scheme allows for a friendlier syntax and mapping.